-Intended for graduate students interested in the quantitative study of the Earth in geological, physical, or engineering sciences.
-Mathematical topics to be introduced include tensor analysis, asymptotic and perturbation analysis of differential equations, numerical integration of differential equations, basis functions and pattern recognition, fractals and multifractals, and statistics.
-Applications will vary by offering, but examples include: statistics of turbulence and earthquakes, advection-reaction-diffusion systems, boundary layers, development of shocks and singularities, climate change and carbon sensitivity, and dimensional reduction of geophysical data.
-Course will feature intensive review of introductory mathematical methods through leading discussions in a lower level class.
-Pre-requisites: GEOL0250 or GEOL0350 or PHYS0720 or APMA 0340 or equivalent.
+For graduate students interested in quantitative study of the Earth in geological, physical, or engineering sciences.
+Mathematical topics to be introduced include tensor analysis, asymptotic and per turbation analysis of differential equations, numerical integration of differential equations, basis functions and pattern recognition, fractals and multifractals, and statistics.
+Applications will vary by offering, but examples include: statistics of turbulence and earthquakes, advection-reaction-diffusion systems, boundary layers, development of shocks and singularities, climate change, carbon sensitivity, and dimensional reduction of geophysical data.
+Intensive review of introductory mathematical methods through leading discussions in a lower level class.
+Prerequisites: GEOL 0250, 0350, PHYS 0720 or APMA 0340.
 Earth, fluid, or solid science background recommended.